reanjr/rezt/README.md

 installed rezt somewhere other than /srv/rezt, you'll have to change a few paths to get this working.

-Once you have RezT installed and you web server configured, you should be able to navigate to <http://localhost:1005/welcome> to see a welcome page and some next steps.
+Once you have RezT installed and your web server configured, you should be able to navigate to <http://localhost:1005/doc/welcome> to see a welcome page and some next steps.